 - To send information about industry and association news and updates

-- To provide user feedback and the opportunity to respond to a questions from users
+- To provide user feedback and the opportunity to respond to questions from users

 In addition, OHBA may provide links to other websites managed by third parties/may permit third parties to offer users subscriptions/registration-based services through its website.
 As such, OHBA cannot control or be responsible for the actions or policies of such third parties.

 By becoming a member or customer, requesting information, or registering for events or purchasing courses offered, users are giving OHBA permission to contact them at the address, email and/or phone number provided, to the extent permitted by other applicable laws, including CASL.
-In compliance with CASL, OHBA offers individuals with the option to opt-in, opt-out or modify how they receive various electronic communications, and at any time.
+In compliance with CASL, OHBA offers individuals the option to opt-in, opt-out or modify how they receive various electronic communications at any time.

 Consent occurs and is obtained when an individual signs an application or other form containing personal information, thereby authorizing OHBA to collect, use, and disclose the individual’s personal information for the purposes stated on the form or in the Appropriate Use section of this policy.
 This includes new member registrations, member renewals, course enrolments, awards and events registration.

-Consent may also be implied where a member is given notice and a reasonable opportunity to opt-out of his or her personal information being used for mail-outs, the marketing of new services or products, and the member does not opt-out.
+Consent may also be implied when a member is given notice and a reasonable opportunity to opt-out of their personal information being used for mail-outs, the marketing of new services or products, and the member does not opt-out.

 Exceptions to consent occur when OHBA may collect, use or disclose personal information in the following, limited circumstances:

 - When the collection, use or disclosure of personal information is permitted or required by law;

 - In an emergency that threatens an individual’s life, health, or personal security;

 - When the personal information is available from a public source (e.g., a telephone directory or the Internet);